 Why do the implied probabilities add up to more than 100%?

 This is called the Overround.
-Bookmakers intentionally set odds lower than the true probability to create a mathematical edge.
-For example, in a coin toss (50/50), a bookie might offer odds of 1.90/1.90, which implies a 105% total probability.
-The extra 5% is their profit margin.
+Bookmakers intentionally set odds lower than the fair probability to create a mathematical edge.
+For example, in a coin toss (50/50), a bookie might offer odds of 1.90/1.90, which implies a 105.3% total probability.
+The extra ~5% is their profit margin.

 How do I use this to calculate Asian Handicaps?

 The 1X2 market is different from handicaps because it includes the Draw option.
-To analyze handicap value, you should use our dedicated Asian Handicap Calculator or compare the two using the Asian Handicap vs 1X2 Value Tool.
+To analyze handicap value, use our dedicated Asian Handicap Calculator.
+For 2-way markets (spreads, totals, moneylines without a draw), use the No-Vig Calculator.